Pentatonic scale

-A pentatonic scale is a musical scale with five notes per octave, in contrast to the heptatonic scale, which has seven notes per octave (such as the major scale and minor scale).
+A pentatonic scale is a musical scale with five notes per octave, in contrast to heptatonic scales, which have seven notes per octave (such as the major scale and minor scale).

 Pentatonic scales were developed independently by many ancient civilizations and are still used in various musical styles to this day.
+As Leonard Bernstein put it: "The universality of this scale is so well known that I'm sure you could give me examples of it, from all corners of the earth, as from Scotland, or from China, or from Africa, and from American Indian cultures, from East Indian cultures, from Central and South America, Australia, Finland ...now, that is a true musico-linguistic universal."
 There are two types of pentatonic scales: those with semitones (hemitonic) and those without (anhemitonic).

 Types

 Hemitonic and anhemitonic

 Musicology commonly classifies pentatonic scales as either hemitonic or anhemitonic.
 Hemitonic scales contain one or more semitones and anhemitonic scales do not contain semitones.
 (For example, in Japanese music the anhemitonic yo scale is contrasted with the hemitonic in scale.)
 Hemitonic pentatonic scales are also called "ditonic scales", because the largest interval in them is the ditone (e.g., in the scale C–E–F–G–B–C, the interval found between C–E and G–B).
 (This should not be confused with the identical term also used by musicologists to describe a scale including only two notes.)